giacomo270197/giacomo270197.github.io/assets/posts/crackmes/SecureSoftware2.md

 }
 ```

-In short, this section checks the output of the `checkAuthdata`, stored in the "key" section of `authdata`.
+In short, this section checks the output of the `checkAuthdata` function, stored in the "key" section of `authdata`.
 If the key anything but `-1`, it prints the error message we saw at the beginning and exits. `authdataEqualsbu1oq_00407038` and `strcmpResult_0040703a` (`DAT_0040703a`) are also global flags needed to pass the `if` check, and are reset to a failing state if the key check fails.
 However, if it succeeds, the flag `checkingFunctionPassed_0040703c` (`DAT_0040703c`) is set to a passing state.
 We now need to understand how the `checkAuthdata` function works, and this is honestly the main challenge of this crackme.

 I am now going to walk through the main portions of `checkAuthdata`.
 Note that all this code is already annotated by me.